Frequently Asked Questions:

 ALL is a great program for any student who is motivated and eager to learn.

-NCC has the resources to help you succeed such as free academic assistance through tutoring (currently being held remotely).
-These tutoring sessions are held with NCC professors who actually the teach the courses that you are taking.
+NCC has the resources to help you succeed such as free academic assistance through tutoring services.
+Tutoring sessions are held with NCC professors who teach the courses that you are taking.
 Don’t wait until you are struggling or have a low grade in a course to ask for help.

 If you are having a hard time understanding a concept, or just have a question about an assignment; reach out to your instructors.
 They are there to help!

-ALL students enroll in evening, online, and Saturday courses.
-The ALL program is structured around a 9-5 work schedule so students have the flexibility to work during business hours and attend college full time.
+ALL students enroll in evening, online, or Saturday courses.
+The ALL program is structured around a 9-5 work schedule, so students have the flexibility to work during business hours and attend college full time.

-- Classes are held Tuesday/Thursday evenings in a face-to-face, hybrid (in-person and online) and fully online format.
+Classes can be face-to-face, hybrid (in-person and online) and fully online format.

 Does Ncc Have Computers for Me to Use?